ethermine/dual_chan_pkt_fwd/README.md

 Part of the source has been copied from the Semtech Packet Forwarder (with permission).

-Maintainer: Thomas Telkamp <thomas@telkamp.eu>

-Was forked by @jlesech https://github.com/tftelkamp/single_chan_pkt_fwd to add json configuration file
-then forked by @hallard https://github.com/hallard/single_chan_pkt_fwd then forked by @bokse001 https://github.com/bokse001/dual_chan_pkt_fwd to add dual channel support,
+Was forked from @bokse001 https://github.com/bokse001/dual_chan_pkt_fwd to add dual channel support,
     configurable network interface, Downlink and uputronics Raspberry Pi+ LoRa(TM) Expansion Board

 It contains code from both the ESP-1ch-Gateway-v3.0 by Maarten Westenberg https://github.com/things4u/ESP-1ch-Gateway-v3.0